toddaustin07/Edge-ONVIF-Driver/README.md

 Value provided is the number of seconds to wait - after an active motion is received - to revert motion to inactive.

 ### Video Stream Selection
 Use this setting to control which stream - main or sub - to use to view your camera.
 After changing this value you **must** Refresh the device for it to take effect.
+Note that 'main' is assumed to be the *first* video profile in the camera's response data, and 'sub' is assumed to be the *second* video profile in the camera's configuration data.

 ### Motion Rule Selection
 Most Profile S cameras support the *RuleEngine/CellMotionDetector* rule for triggering motion events, so this is the default rule used by the driver.
 However if you have a Profile T camera, you can alternatively use the *VideoSource/MotionAlarm* rule to activate SmartThings motion.
 After changing this value you **must** Refresh the device for it to take effect.

 ### Event Subscription
-For future use to select ONVIF subscription type to accommodate various camera capabilities
+For future use to select ONVIF subscription type.
+Note that the current version of this driver supports the *WS-Basic Notifications* specification.  *Pull-Point Notifications* will be supported at a later date, which will address cases where cameras are behind a firewall or on another subnet.

 ### UserID and Password
 This is the access credentials required to access your camera, initially set up in the camera manufacturer's app.